boazbk/tcs/lec_07_other_models.md

+## The Church-Turing Thesis (discussion)

+We have defined functions to be _computable_ if they can be computed by a NAND++ program, and we've seen that the definition would remain the same if we replaced NAND++ programs by Python programs, Turing machines, $\lambda$ calculus,  cellular automata, and many other computational models.
+The _Church-Turing thesis_ is that this is the only sensible definition of "computable" functions.
+Unlike the "Physical Extended Church Turing Thesis" (PECTT) which we saw before, the Church Turing thesis does not make a concrete physical prediction that can be experimentally tested, but it certainly motivates predictions such as the PECTT.
+One can think of the Church-Turing Thesis as either advocating a definitional choice, making some prediction about all potential computing devices, or suggesting some laws of nature that constrain the natural world.
+In Scott Aaronson's words, "whatever it is, the Church-Turing thesis can only be regarded as extremely successful".
+No candidate computing device (including quantum computers, and also much less reasonable models such as the hypothetical "closed time curve" computers we mentioned before) has so far mounted a serious challenge to the Church Turing thesis.
+These devices might potentially make some computations more _efficient_, but they do not change the difference between what is finitely computable and what is not.^[The _extended_ Church Turing thesis, which we'll discuss later in this course, is that NAND++ programs even capture the limit of what can be _efficiently_ computable.
+Just like the PECTT, quantum computing presents the main challenge to this thesis.]

 ## Our models vs standard texts

 We can summarize the models we use versus those used in other texts in the following table: